alexmanrique/blog/_posts/2020-10-31-creating-a-jackson-serializer-in-java.md

 Serialization example
 -----------------------------------------------
 In the following example we can see how serialization works.
-Given a class `Car`
+Given a class `Employee`

 ```java
 @JsonPropertyOrder({ "email", "name", "id", "yearsOfExperience" })